Registration

 • New applicants (Internationally trained): Regulations s.
 7(2) states CMLPSK must complete the registration decision within 50 business days after receiving all necessary information.

-This licence category can be issued for a maximum of 18 months and may have terms and conditions associated.
+This licence category can be issued for a maximum of 18 months, must include supervision and may have any other terms and conditions associated.

 This Application Process Applies to: